 Final Bid and the Declarer

 When a bid, double, or redouble is followed by three consecutive passes, the bidding is closed.
 The final bid in the auction becomes the contract.
-The player who, for his side, first bid the denomination named in the contract becomes the "declarer."
+The player who, for their side, first bid the denomination named in the contract becomes the "declarer."
 If the contract names a trump suit, every card of that suit becomes a trump.
 The declarer's partner becomes the "dummy," and the opposing players become the "defenders."

 Take a card and place it, face up, in the center of the table.
 Four cards so played, one from each hand in rotation, constitute a trick.
 The first card played to a trick is a lead.
 The leader to a trick may lead any card.
 The other three hands must follow suit if they can.
-If a player is unable to follow suit, he may play any card.
+If a player is unable to follow suit, they may play any card.
 For the first trick, the defender on the declarer's left makes the first lead (the opening lead).

 Facing the Dummy Hand

-As soon as the opening lead has been made, the dummy then spreads his hand face up, grouped in suits, with each suit vertically arranged so that the other three players can easily view all 13 cards.
+As soon as the opening lead has been made, the dummy then spreads their hand face up, grouped in suits, with each suit vertically arranged so that the other three players can easily view all 13 cards.
 The suits may be placed in any order as long as the trump suit (if any) is placed to the declarer's left.
 There is no particular order for placing the suits down in a No-trump bid.

 Winning of Tricks